peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 ### FromSingle
-    public static ERational FromSingle(float flt) Converts a 32-bit floating-point number to a rational number.
+    public static ERational FromSingle(float flt) Converts a 32-bit binary floating-point number to a rational number.
 This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the number to a string.

 **Parameters:**

-* <code>flt</code> - The parameter <code>flt</code> is a 32-bit floating-point number.
+* <code>flt</code> - The parameter <code>flt</code> is a 32-bit binary floating-point
+ number.

 **Returns:**